fanluo12/LC/Graphs/README.md

 3. Loop through rest grid2, once we find a island, use dfs to mark its connected place as 0 and update count

 ## 1958.
 Check if Move is Legal
 We want to change (r, c) to one color such that this color be a end point of ONE good line(at least 3 cell and two end points colors are same).
-So take (rMove, cMove) stable, and search 8 directionally with dfs search.
+So take (rMove, cMove) fixed, and search 8 directionally with dfs search and once there exists a good line simply return true.
 In dfs search, we need to calculate line length.
-While new row and col in boundaries, we grid[new row][new col] is same color with stable point, we check if length greater than 3
+While new row and col in boundaries and update row and col. When grid[new row][new col] is same color with stable point, we check if length greater than 3

 ## 1091.
 Shortest Path in Binary Matrix
 1. We use BFS to solve this problem and we mark visited 0 as 1 to avoid extra space